-As you can see, reaching high-quality copy with decent quality senders address can result in 16 replies with a 29% reply rate, which is almost equivalent to 18 replies with a 2% reply rate.

-It comes down to a topic of deliverability.

-So what should we do?
 How many cold emails should I send?

 You have two options to find that out:

 - Hire a team of people or an agency that knows what they are doing (if you can afford that)

-- Do the testings on your own with small and large volume campaign using different email campaign service providers.
+- Do the testing on your own with small and large volume campaigns using different email campaign service providers.

 In any case, make sure the following topics and activities are being covered and addressed while doing that:

-Result | As you can see, reaching high-quality copy with decent quality senders address can result in 16 replies with a 29% reply rate, which is almost equivalent to 18 replies with a 2% reply rate.